Qbeast-io/qbeast-spark/docs/Quickstart.md

 Welcome to the documentation of the Qbeast-Spark project.

-In this sections you will find guides to better understand the technology behind an open format and be able to play with it in just a few lines of code.
+In these sections you will find guides to better understand the technology behind an open format and be able to play with it in just a few lines of code.

 ## Writing